Scottish Women's Football Championship: Play-offs

 The runners-up in Championship North and Championship South were intended to play-off against each other at the end of each season for a place in the promotion/relegation play-off final against the team that finished eighth in SWPL 2.
 Due to the uncompleted seasons in 2020 and 2020–21, the North–South play-off occurred only once, in 2021–22, but no SWPL clubs were relegated, because of the SWPL's expansion to 20 clubs.
 The North's East Fife beat the South division runners-up, Rossvale, 3–1 in the single-match promotion play-off in Alloa in May 2022.

+Since becoming national leagues, the Championship runner-up has entered a play-off with the second bottom of SWPL2 for promotion, with Ayr United beating Rossvale in extra time to win this for the first time at the end of the 2023/24 season.

+Similarly, the League One runners-up enters a play-off with the second bottom of the Championship, with Armadale Thistle winning promotion in this way for 2025/26 then losing out to Dunipace 12 months later to return to Barclays League One.

 Seasons

 The SWF Championship kicked off in 2020, but its first two seasons were not completed.

 The following clubs have been the champions of the respective divisions: